 through it easily.
 That is, it is a material with low electrical resistance, one

 in which a fairly small voltage will produce a fairly large current.
 It is the

-opposite of an insulator.
+easily.
 Water and most metals are good conductors.
 Conductors can allow

 electricity to flow through them because the electrons in their atoms move

 The Coulomb is the unit normally

 used to measure large charges.
 1 Coulomb = the amount of electricity passing a

 given point in 1 second at a current of 1 Ampere.